kbdering/GatlingMessaging/CONTRIBUTING.md

 ## Customization & Consulting

 If you require specific customizations, support for proprietary protocols, or integration with your enterprise environment, I am available for consulting.
+The modular design of this framework allows for easy extension and customization including adoption of MQ protocols.

 Please contact me directly at: **kuba@perfluencer.pl**